 Follow Me GPS Virtual Tracking

 We should preface this by mentioning that the Follow Me feature is not native to the app.
 It is downloaded after a purchase.
-In other words, if you want to use this feature, you are going to need to spend more money even after having purchased the drone.
+In other words, if you want to use this feature, you are going to need to spend more money even after having purchased the Parrot Bebop 2.
 There is currently a free trial option that will allow you to test it out for two weeks if you aren’t sure that you want it.
 Otherwise, the service is available for a flat rate of $20.

 The way that it works is actually quite interesting.
 The Follow Me app uses GPS and visual recognition software to track a specific target.
 It can then provide video and photographs of said target.
 The nice thing is that it gives the person who usually operates the drone the opportunity to capture their own performance.
 For example, this mode would be a good way to photograph or video a hike, run, or biking exercise.
 Another nice thing about this mode is that you won’t have to worry about losing sight of the drone.
 If for some reason you are separated, a simple push of a button will reunite you.

 It is only fitting that we pay some special attention to the camera as well.
-The lens through which you get to see the world from the Bebop 2 is quite good.
+The lens through which you get to see the world from the Parrot Bebop 2 is quite good.
 The 1080p HD camera does provide a good look from the skies, enabling users to take detailed footage at will.
 It also features a three-axis stabilizing system that will ensure the image always stays clear.

 The camera itself is 14-megapixels.
 To put this into perspective, the newest iteration of the iPhone features twelve.
 While this camera is not going to rival the quality of a studio setup, it will be quite capable of documenting your adventures.